Plasmonic detection of Rashba spin-orbit coupling in monolayer transition-metal dichalcogenides

 To directly demonstrate the relationship between the RSOC strength $\lambda_R$ and the minimum energy gap $\Omega_R$ separating the optical and acoustic plasmon modes, Fig.~\ref{Fig3} shows the minimum energy gap $\Omega_R$ as a function of $\lambda_R$ for $n$-type ML-MoS$_2$, at different electron densities $n_e$.
 The energy gap $\Omega_R$ is extracted from the plasmon dispersion relation.
 One sees that at a fixed electron density $n_e$, $\Omega_R$ increases monotonically with increasing $\lambda_R$.
-However, a change in functional dependence is observed at small RSOC strength $\lambda_R$, due to the presence of the $e-h$ continuum.
-At weak RSOC, $\lambda_R=10$~meV (see Fig.~\ref{Fig2}(a)), the acoustic plasmon mode enters the $e-h$ continuum before reaching the gap minimum.
-In such a case, we take $\Omega_R$ to be the minimum energy gap between the boundary of the $e-h$ continuum and the optical plasmon.
+However, a change in functional dependence is observed at small RSOC strength $\lambda_R$, due to the presence of the $e$-$h$ continuum.
+At weak RSOC, $\lambda_R=10$~meV [see Fig.~\ref{Fig2}(a)], the acoustic plasmon mode enters the $e$-$h$ continuum before reaching the gap minimum.
+In such a case, we take $\Omega_R$ to be the minimum energy gap between the boundary of the $e$-$h$ continuum and the optical plasmon.
 This changes the functional dependence of $\Omega_R$ on $\lambda_R$.
-For the electron density $n_e =1 \times 10^{12}~\mathrm{cm}^{-2}$, a change in the functional dependence also appears at a large RSOC strength, this time caused by the entry of the optical plasmon mode into the $e-h$ continuum, as shown in Fig.~\ref{Fig2}(c).
+For the electron density $n_e =1 \times 10^{12}~\mathrm{cm}^{-2}$, a change in the functional dependence also appears at a large RSOC strength, this time caused by the entry of the optical plasmon mode into the $e$-$h$ continuum, as shown in Fig.~\ref{Fig2}(c).
+Figure~\ref{Fig3} also gives the plasmon energy of the optical plasmon mode (upper plasmon mode) $\Omega^+_{q=0} $ at $q\rightarrow0^+$ as a function of RSOC strength $\lambda_R$.
+For a fixed electron density $n_e$, $\Omega^+_{q=0} $ has a roughly linear relationship with $\lambda_R$ which is attributed to the increase of the energy required for electronic transitions between spin-split subbands for increasing $\lambda_R$.
+Furthermore, at a fixed RSOC strength $\lambda_R$, a large electron density also results in a higher $\Omega^+_{q=0}$.
+Thus, $\lambda_R$ can strongly affect the values of $\Omega_R$ and $\Omega^+_{q=0}$.
+Usually, the optical plasmon mode $\Omega^+_{q=0}$ can be easily measured experimentally.
+However, the spectral strength in the EELF is not obvious.
 For a fixed RSOC strength $\lambda_R$, Fig.~\ref{Fig3} shows that increasing the electron density results in a larger $\Omega_R$.
 These findings demonstrate that, for a fixed electron density, the RSOC strength $\lambda_R$ can be determined from the minimum energy gap $\Omega_R$ measured by EELS.

 In addition, since the RSOC strength in ML-TMDs can be obtained from ARPES measurements~\cite{zribi2022unidirectional} and the electron density can be precisely controlled via gate voltage, the corresponding minimum energy gap $\Omega_R$ could be determined using Fig.~\ref{Fig3}.
 In this way, an experimentally determination of $\Omega_R$ would allow direct independent experimental verification of our results.